vani1128/brewhaven/README.md

 ### Database errors?
 - Re-run `FRESH_SETUP.sql` in Supabase SQL Editor
 - Verify all tables and policies were created successfully

-### Chat not working?
-- This is an optional feature.
-If you want to enable it:
-- Verify Edge Function `coffee-chat` is deployed in Supabase
-- Check `AI_API_KEY` secret is set in Supabase Edge Functions
-- Verify environment variables match your Supabase project

 ## Contributing